z0w0/helm/README.md

 In Helm, every piece of input that can be gathered from a user (or the operating system) is hidden behind a signal.
 For those unfamiliar with FRP, signals are essentially a value that changes over time.
-This sort of architecture used for a game allows pretty simplistic (and in my opinion, artistic) code.
+This sort of architecture used for a game allows for pretty simplistic (and in my opinion, artistic) code.

 ## Example